Recruiting experienced software engineering managers is a massive challenge.

 Training engineering managers is as important as getting new developers on board, but even harder.
 So we had a chat about this with Matt Greenberg, at the time of the interview VP of Engineering at Credit Karma.

-In this interview, Matt breaks down how engineering managers are trained at Credit Karma, providing you some hands-on tips you can apply in your company, improving the training program for your future engineering managers.
+In this interview with Karolina Toth on the Level-up Engineering podcast, Matt breaks down how engineering managers are trained at Credit Karma, providing you some hands-on tips you can apply in your company, improving the training program for your future engineering managers.

 I'm the VP of Engineering at Credit Karma.
 I’ve been here for about five years, and I’ve seen the company in hypergrowth going from 200 people to almost 1,600.
 Before this, I was VP of Engineering at another startup that didn't quite get to this level, but it was a good run.

 Editor's note: Since recording this interview Matt has joined Reforge as their CTO; running product, engineering and design.
 You can see from this interview that Matt is passionate about coaching and next year he’ll be creating a program around engineering leadership at Reforge.
 Check his Twitter here.